-Whether it looks it or not, your roof is a rather complex build.
+Whether it looks it or not, your roof is a rather complex construction — trust us, we’ve been working on roofs here in Massachusetts for years.
 Roofs are far more than just a few shingles tacked onto the top of your home.
-Modern roofs have several layers, all of which are crucial to maintain the integrity of your home.
+Modern roofs have several layers, all of which are crucial to maintain the integrity of your home and its energy efficiency.
 Your roof will consist of rafters, insulation (hopefully), decking, a waterproof barrier, and your shingles, among other roofing components.
-Here is the purpose of each component.
+Here is the purpose of each component of your roof.

 At the base of your roof, and at the ceiling of your attic, you’ll find rafters.
 The rafters of your home support all of the weight of your roof.
 That’s why, if you’re planning on installing a heavier roof (e.g. slate tile roofing), you’ll need beefier rafters, and more of them, in order to adequately support the extra weight.